DoodlebugPT/DoodlebugPT/README.md

-I GOTTA REMAKE THIS DHJDNXHSJXJDBZJSK the info is MOSTLY up to date...

-Hiya, my name is Bug!
-I made this profile for Ponytown! ^^ Below is a basic overview and a DNI list, please read before interacting!

-DISCLAIMER:
+Please read before interacting!

+BYI:

 I refuse to harass anyone.
 Instead, I tend to block/hide people if they or their beliefs/interests make me uncomfortable, and that way no one gets hurt.
-The world needs less suffering.

 PLEASE tell me if I've done something that makes you uncomfortable so I can know what I did and learn from it.
 I don't want to make anyone feel unsafe.

+I struggle with tone sometimes.
+I'd appreciate the use of tone tags and I will gladly do the same if you'd like.

+IWC if meeting me for the first few times.
+New ppl make me nervous.

+DO NOT INVOLVE ME IN DRAMA OR ASK ME TO PICK SIDES.

+My friend requests are off by default for internet safety and personal comfort.
+I will likely only add ppl as friends if we've interacted a decent amount of times.

 DNI: